kryptonmlt/securecredit/README.md

 * entities which are then mapped to the connected database and viceversa
 * Logging both to file and console
 * Unit Tests
 * Spring Security to authenticate all the pages except the login page (included user and admin roles)
+	* Users can only see and edit their own credit cards.
+	* Admin can see and edit everything.
 * Used HSQL instead of MySQL for easy set up (although it can easily be changed from pom and application.properties)

 #### Code Package Structure: